-NRS 199.240 is the Nevada statute that makes it a crime to bribe a witness to influence their testimony.
-Similarly, NRS 199.250 make it a crime for a witness to seek or receive a bribe to sway their testimony.
+NRS 199.240 is the Nevada statute that makes it a crime to bribe a witness in order to influence his or her testimony.
+Similarly, NRS 199.250 make it a crime for a witness to seek or receive a bribe to sway his or her testimony.

 Witness bribery is prosecuted as a category C felony, carrying 1 to 10 years in prison.
 Though we may be able to get the charges lessened or even dismissed.

 In this article, our Las Vegas criminal defense attorneys discuss:

 - 2. How do I fight the charges?